interIDEAS/Unlearning_with_Shuffle/README.md

 Features Unlearned: **fSize**

-Other datasets do not include features that exceed our set threshold.
+Other datasets do not include features that exceed our set threshold (The code for checking feature correlation is available in: check_feature_correlation.ipynb).

 ### Results and Graphs
 ![CALI Latitude Results](imgs/CALI_Latitude.png)